MicrosoftDocs/azure-dev-docs/java/migration-overview.md

 If you would like to migrate a JBoss EAP app to Tomcat on App Service, first convert the Java EE app to Java Web Apps (servlets) running on Tomcat, then follow the guidance indicated below.

-If you would like to migrate a Web app on Tomcat to Azure Spring Cloud, first convert the app into Spring Cloud Microservices, then follow the guidance indicated below.
+If you would like to migrate a Web app on Tomcat to Azure Spring Cloud, first convert the app into Spring Cloud microservices, then follow the guidance indicated below.

 |Destination&nbsp;→<br><br>Application&nbsp;type&nbsp;↓|App<br>Service<br>Java SE|App<br>Service<br>Tomcat|App<br>Service<br>WildFly|Azure<br>Spring<br>Cloud|AKS|Virtual Machines|
 |---|---|---|---|---|---|---|